cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/target_auth.md

 When a scan is started and the target has a login configuration, the first thing the crawler does is log into the application (web target) to obtain a session.
 Upon successful login, it will start crawling the app.
 While the crawler is running, it constantly verifies whether the session is still valid.
 Currently, this check is performed automatically based on the login configuration, but soon we will have the option to configure how the loss of session can be detected.

 # Basic steps

-To add authentication, toggle on the “Authenticated Scan” option and then:
+To add authentication using a simple login form, go to the target's Advanced Settings, toggle on the “Login form” option and then:

 1. Add the URL where the login form is located.
 2. Add the fields required for login.
 You will likely have one field for username and one for password.